palinax/Shiny-app-for-sentiment-analysis-of-AppStore-reviews/README.md

     * added inst/ directory to contain all the files necessary to run Shiny application
     * added documentation for all the functions
     * added tests to those functions

+# Steps

+* write out pipeline in a way that each step is covered in some function. describe briefly those functions and arguments of those functions
+* modify the `app.R` file by adding description on each tab what the user would be enable to see/do/modify on each tab
+* based on the description insert dummy output presenting the logic in form fo buttons, plots, tables etc.
+* write out specific function and simple documentation for those functions
+* try to organize the functions in a set of classes and methods (eg. to store data for reviews, creating specific visualizations)
+* add assertions to the functions and tests
+* assess package from the technical point of view (with `devtools::check()`)
+* assess package from th Advanced R point of view (are the functions advanced enough, are all of the needed things included)

+## Pipeline

+First step: clean the data

+* clean_the_data()
+    * tokenize()
+    * remove_stop_words()
+    * remove_punctioans()